AlanLuu/lox-go/README.md

 - This Lox REPL supports typing in block statements with multiple lines
 - Expressions such as `1 + 1` that are typed into the REPL are evaluated and their results are displayed, with no need for semicolons at the end
     - Assignment expressions still require semicolons when typed into the REPL as standalone expressions, like `x = 0;`, `object.property = value;`, and `list[index] = value;`

+# Running Lox code on interpreter startup
+- Lox files can be included in the `loxcode` directory, which will cause them to be embedded in the final interpreter executable and executed every time the interpreter starts
+    - If a file from this directory cannot be opened due to an error, it is skipped and a warning message is printed to standard error
+    - If a parser or runtime error occurs when executing a file from this directory, the interpreter immediately exits with a status code of 1
+    - If a file from this directory is altered, the interpreter must be rebuilt to include the altered file

 # Known bugs
 See [knownbugs.md](./doc/knownbugs.md)